azemoning/learn-spring/README.md

 For facilitators:

-Please create some branches to accommodate student assignments every week and remind students to do a Pull Request before pushing their assignments.
+Please create some branches to accommodate student assignments every topic and remind students to do a Pull Request before pushing their assignments.
 Example of the structure: branch "0_Java Introduction" has several student folders in this class and so on (please check our Curriculum - Standar Kompetensi)..

 For students: